openprov/ssi-consultancy/InteroperabilityTestHarness.md

 The configuration files can be expressed in JSON.
 However, [YAML](http://yaml.org/) (YAML Ain't Markup Language) is simple human-readable file format, which can express dictionaries and lists and is a superset of JSON.

+**Implementation**

+* Python 2.7.6 has been used.
+* Code and unit tests run under both Python 2.7.6 and 3.4.

 ### Python test harness implementation and ProvPy

 ProvPy supports Python 2.6, 2.7, 3.3, 3.4 and pypy.
 There is a about different behaviours in Python 2.x and 3.x with respect to handling strings.
 It is unclear whether ProvPy's prov-convert tool outputs the same results in both environments.
 As a result, the test harness must be able to run ProvPy's prov-convert tool under a Python 2.x and a Python 3.x version.